SchoolOfCode/workshop_tdd_2021/README.md

 Install Vitest as a dev dependency.
 If you need a refresher, search online for how to install Vitest and how to have it run your tests.

+#### 🧪 Using Vitest

+Vitest is a testing framework that allows you to write and run tests easily.
+In this project, we use Vitest to ensure our code works as expected.
+You can learn more about Vitest [here](https://vitest.dev/).

 ### 🎫 Ticket 2 - Single letters

-1. Write a new test that checks whether `calculateScrabbleScore` correctly calculates the score for the word `A`.
+1. Write a new test that checks whether `calculateScrabbleLetterScore` correctly calculates the score for the word `A`.
    - Once you've written the test, run the tests with Vitest.
    - The test you wrote should fail at first.
 This is because you wrote the test before writing the code to make it pass.
    - This is the "red" stage in the TDD cycle (red -> green -> refactor)
-2. Now add the simplest code you can to the `calculateScrabbleScore` function.
-Make it return the right score for the word "A" to pass the failing test.
+2. Now add the simplest code you can to the `calculateScrabbleLetterScore` function.
+Make it return the right score for the letter `A` to pass the failing test.
    - Once you've updated the implementation, run the tests again.
    - This time the test should pass (if your implementation is correct).
    - This is the "green" stage in the TDD cycle (red -> green -> refactor)
 3. Look over the code.
 Make changes to simplify or improve it if you can.
 When you're done with changes, run the tests again.
 This checks that your changes didn't break anything.
    - This is the "refactor" stage in the TDD cycle (red -> green -> refactor)
-4. Now repeat steps 1-3 for the remaining single letter words (i.e. `B`, `C`, `D` and so forth up to and including `Z`).
+4. Now repeat steps 1-3 for the remaining letters (i.e. `B`, `C`, `D` and so forth up to and including `Z`).
    - **Optional:** Writing all these tests might feel repetitive.
 You could try using Vitest's `test.each` method ([docs](https://vitest.dev/api/#test-each)) to avoid repeating code.
 Look at the `.each` examples to see how it works.
 Try using it in your tests.
 If you spend too much time on `.each`, just write the tests without it, even if you repeat code.

+#### Summary 🔄 TDD Cycle

+The TDD cycle consists of three stages:

+1. **Red:** Write a failing test.
+2. **Green:** Write the simplest code to pass the test.
+3. **Refactor:** Improve the code while ensuring tests still pass.

+Example:

+- **Red:** Write a test for `calculateScrabbleLetterScore('A')` expecting a score of 1.
+- **Green:** Implement `calculateScrabbleLetterScore` to return 1 for 'A'.
+- **Refactor:** Simplify the code if possible, ensuring the test still passes.

-**Remember the discipline of writing the simplest code to meet the current requirements.** Your implementation should only handle single letter words by the end of this ticket.
+**Remember the discipline of writing the simplest code to meet the current requirements.** Don't try to predict what the code might need later.

-### 🎫 Ticket 3 - Multiple letters

-1. Write a new failing test for a word with more than one letter.
-Pick the word and figure out its score.
-2. Update the code so the new test passes.
-3. Look over the code.
-Refactor/simplify if needed and then re-run the tests to make sure the tests still pass after any changes.
-4. Repeat steps 1-3 for more words with multiple letters.
-Pick whatever words you want.

-### 🎫 Ticket 4 - Input validation
+### 🎫 Ticket 3 - Input validation

 1. Write a new test to ensure the function throws an error if any of the characters in the word given are outside of A-Z. You can use `.toThrowError` ([Vitest docs](https://vitest.dev/api/expect.html#tothrowerror)) to catch and check the error.
 The test should currently fail.